jogetoss/aws-cognitor-users-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This plugin is designed to synchronize users and groups from an AWS Cognito user pool.
+AWS Cognito is a fully managed service provided by Amazon Web Services (AWS) that enables you to manage users, groups and other services.

+To setup and configure this plugin, please see the documentation at

 # Getting Help